 Your essays should reflect how you developed an interest in your service project and should share some anecdotes about your experience working with or for a specific marginalized group.
 Again, focus on showing a sincere interest in your service project while highlighting your leadership abilities and desire for social change.

 The Ingram Scholarship

 The Ingram scholarship is designed for students interested in pursuing careers in business and other professional careers.
-The scholarship is typically awarded to about 50 incoming freshmen each year.
 Recipients have access to an alumni network of Ingram scholars who work to connect them to internship and job opportunities.

 The Ingram scholarship committees look for individuals who have committed many hours to a specific project that is business-related.
 Additionally, the Ingram scholarship also seeks to reward students whose work intersects business interests with those of the larger community (in fact, one of the supplemental essay questions pertains to this exact scenario).